Džemail Suljević: Sandžak People's Movement

 In 2009, Suljević accused the Serbian government of attempting to divide the Sandžak with a new proposed law on regional development.
 He was quoted as saying, "Even though we are now in the twenty-first century, the Greater Serbia policy has no intention of relinquishing the further break up and carve up on Sandžak."

 He called for a boycott of the 2010 elections for the Bosniak National Council, saying that the council's terms placed Serbia's Bosniak community on the level of an ethnic minority.
 He subsequently worked to re-establish the Sandžak National Council, with the stated aim of representing Bosniaks in both Serbia and Montenegro.
 In September 2011, he was named as the leader of the latter organization.

-Representatives of other Bosniak parties were often very critical of Suljević's political activities by the late 2000s, accusing him of pursuing divisive, outdated, and unrealistic goals and describing his party having become as a fringe presence in the region.
+Representatives of other Bosniak parties were often very critical of Suljević's political activities by the late 2000s, accusing him of pursuing divisive, outdated, and unrealistic goals and describing his party as having become as a fringe presence in the region.
 In 2010, Meho Omerović of the Sandžak Democratic Party (Sandžačka demokratska partija, SDP) described Suljević's views on Sandžak unity as "a very dangerous fairy tale" and accused him of pursuing a strategy that was ultimately detrimental to the community.

 Suljević was aligned with Muamer Zukorlić's political movement in 2010.
 He withdrew his support from the pro-Zukorlić Bosniak Democratic Union (Bošnjačka demokratska zajednica, BDZ) in 2012, however, on the grounds that it had represented itself as national minority party in Serbia's local elections.

 He has largely withdrawn from the politics of Serbia and the Sandžak since 2012.